 Another of the Grand Strand’s most legendary figures is the late debutant—Alice Flagg.

 As the story goes, Alice was a young woman from a wealthy family who fell in love with a man from a lower class.
 The couple was engaged in secret.
 When the Flagg family learned of the engagement, Alice was forbidden from marrying her true love and was sent away to boarding school.

 Shortly after arriving at school, Alice fell ill and soon thereafter died.
 As Alice lay dying, her brother discovered the engagement ring given to her by her lover hidden on a necklace around her neck.
 Furious, he ripped the ring from around her neck and threw it into the nearby marsh.

 Ever since Alice’s ghost is said to haunt the banks of the marsh desperately searching for her missing ring.
-Visitors to her grave marker at All Saint’s Episcopal Church in Pawleys Island leave rings and coins for her.
+Visitors to her grave marker at All Saint’s Episcopal Church in Pawleys Island leave rings and coins to honor the dearly departed debutant.
 Legend has it that if a person circles the grave 13 times and lies on top of it, Alice’s ghost will visit them.

 Of course, not all of the Grand Strand’s legends are tales of tragedy.
 In fact, another of Murrells Inlets’ ghostly inhabitants is said to have died with a smile on his face and a belly full of rum.

 As the legend goes, Blackbeard and his crew stopped on a small island off Murrells Inlet to quickly hide a recently hijacked supply of rum.
 After burying all but a few of the pilfered casks, Blackbeard left a member of his crew named Jack to guard the valuable booty until the pirates could safely return and retrieve the shipment.
 Several days later, the pirates returned to the small island only to find Jack’s bones bleaching in the sun and all 32 casks of rum emptied.